The Prime Rate in Canada

 The Canadian bank prime rate plays an important role in the country's financial system, serving as a benchmark rate for a variety of financial products.
 While the Bank of Canada does not directly set the prime rate, it does have an indirect influence on it through its monetary policy.
 Banks use the prime rate as a basis for setting interest rates on loans and lines of credit, and borrowers with these variable-rate products, such as variable-rate mortgages, are exposed to interest rate risk.
 While predicting the future direction of the prime rate is difficult, understanding how it is determined and how it is used by banks and borrowers can help individuals make informed financial decisions.

-If you have a variable rate mortgage you need to be aware that rates may continue to increase.
-However, market expectations are that rates will come down in 2024.
-This does appear likely but be careful not to put too much weight on these predictions.
-They have been wrong in the recent past.
+If you have a variable rate mortgage you need to be aware that rates may increase.
+However, market expectations are that rates will continue to come down in 2025 although at a slower pace and by smaller amounts.
+While this reflects current market consensus, be careful not to put too much weight on these predictions.
+They have been wrong in the recent past and the tariff noise makes predicting the future even more difficult.
 If you are risk-averse, manage your own affairs without trying to guess where rates are going.
 Variable-rate mortgages contain risk and are not for everyone.
-If you are certain in your belief that rates are coming down then a variable-rate mortgage might make sense, but understand that variable rates are materially higher than fixed rates today so that rate decline needs to be significant for you to benefit.
+If you are certain in your belief that rates are coming down then a variable-rate mortgage might make sense if you can tolerate the risk financially.

 To find great low rates, please click below.